 Best for central location: Sapa Dragon Hotel

 The one major disadvantage of always being in fashion is the need to keep reinventing yourself.
 That explains why Bali improves with age.
-It’s a layer cake of a proposition with cutting-edge five-star hotels, cafés and bars that go above and beyond the realms of convention.
+It’s a layer cake of a proposition with cutting-edge five-star hotels, cafés and bars that go above and beyond the realms of the convention.
 But it’s also the clichéd beach and jungle paradise you hope for.
 While the coastline has world-famous surf barrels at Kuta beach, Padang Padang and Uluwatu, the real balm is Ubud, a spiritual wonderland of heritage canals, stilted gazebos and pool villas located at the heart of island life.

 Best for great surfing and beaches: The Kuta Beach Heritage Hotel Bali